AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 >[!ENDTABS]

-To learn how to insert a layout and add form components to it, refer to the section titled [How to insert a layout and add form components to it?](#how-to-insert-a-layout-and-add-form-components-to-it).
+To learn how to insert a layout and add form components to it, refer to the section titled [How to insert a layout and add form components to it?](#how-to-insert-a-layout-and-add-form-components-to-it)

 ### How to choose the right Adaptive Form layout?